mickdowling16/premier-league-quiz/README.md

 ### User Goals

 - To be able to access the quiz on different devices.
-Mobile, desktop and table.
+Mobile, desktop and tablet.
 - To clearly understand how to play the game
 - For the quiz to be layed out in a way that is easy for the user to use
 - To be provided with score updates throughout the quiz